-4 Grocery Store Departments that Benefit from LED Lighting
+4 Grocery Stores Benefiting from LED Lighting

 Picture this: a bright display of fresh fruits, veggies, and deep red ground beef that has people reconsidering going out for dinner.
 Turn your customers’ grocery store shopping trip from a must do, to a delightful experience by updating the lighting used for your product displays.
 The standard lighting choice for many supermarkets is fluorescents.
 However, with a consistent push in the lighting industry towards LEDs due to their energy efficiency and color rendering properties, your current lighting may not be providing the best experience for your customers.

 Researchers at the University of Missouri conducted an experiment on ground hamburger patties.
 Each batch of patties was placed under different lighting.
 One group was lit under fluorescent bulbs, another was left in complete darkness, and one batch was lit by LEDs.
 The experiment focused on how rapidly the pretty red patties lost that rosy consumer friendly hue and began transforming into a not so fresh looking grey or brown.
 Results conveyed that complete darkness is best for meat retaining its cherry red color, but LED lighting extended the shelf life of patties three to four days compared to fluorescent lighting, which fared the worst in the experiment.
 This is likely due to LEDs producing little to no heat or ultra-violet (UV) light.
 It should also be noted that LED lighting with high R9 values help to make the color red appear more vibrant.